gianfrancodemarco/site/content/posts/How to build a Telegram Bot for Plate Recognition.md

 tags: ["AI", "Computer Vision", "Project"]
 type: "post"
 truncated: true
-summary: Explore how I built a Telegram Bot for Plate Recognition, with a complete CI/CD pipeline and monitoring dashboards.
+summary: Explore how to build a Telegram Bot for Plate Recognition, with a complete CI/CD pipeline and monitoring dashboards.
 showTableOfContents: true

 ---